Lewis River Falls | Trail Route, Hiking Tips + Best Time to Visit!

 Location: [Click Here]

-Occasionally there will be smaller logs down on the trail that you need to step over and growth of foliage into the trail that you will dodge.
-Be prepared to get a little wet if you go in the rainy months!
-Not only can the falls’ mist you, but you might be running into the foliage that is covered in dew if the trail hasn’t been maintained in a while.
-Some areas are also very muddy.
-I would recommend hiking boots, but I think it’s manageable to tip-toe around the muddy areas if you really needed to.
+• Occasionally there will be smaller logs down on the trail that you need to step over and growth of foliage into the trail that you will dodge.
+Be prepared to get a little wet if you go in the rainy months.
+Not only can the falls mist you, but you might be running into the foliage that is covered in dew if the trail hasn’t been maintained in a while.

 Middle Lewis River Falls

-As for the best time to visit, I think summer is the perfect time to take advantage of the weather.
+Summer is the perfect time to visit Lewis River Falls.
+Not only is the weather the nicest, but you can take advantage of cooling off at the falls.
 Below the upper falls, there is an area to swim.
 It’s deep in some areas so I wouldn’t recommend bringing kits to swim.
 If you’re worried about crowds in the summer, try a weekday instead of a weekend and go during the late spring or early fall for milder weather conditions and fewer crowds!

 Trail Route